Lay3rLabs/wavs-eas/README.md

 Anyone can now call the [trigger contract](./src/contracts/WavsTrigger.sol) which emits the trigger event WAVS is watching for from the previous step.
 WAVS then calls the service and saves the result on-chain.

+NOTE: the trigger contract is for example purposes only.

 ```bash
 # Rust & Typescript - request BTC from CMC
 export INPUT_DATA=`cast abi-encode "addTrigger(string)" "1"`